 You are able to address, comment, ask questions or submit a petition at meetings of the cabinet, the council and its committees (excluding the Planning Committee and the Overview and Scrutiny Committees as they have their own arrangements for consulting with the public) prior to the passing of a resolution to exclude the public.

-• You must give written notice to the Member Services Department by 10am on the last working day before the Meeting date (i.e. 10am Wednesday for a Meeting on Thursday)
+- You must give written notice to the Member Services Department by 10am two working days before the meeting date (i.e. 10am Tuesday for a meeting on Thursday);

 • Your address, comments or question must relate to an item on the meeting agenda and will be limited to three minutes

 • In exceptional cases (relating to matters on which the cabinet, the council or its committees are required to act in a quasi judicial manner) it will not be possible to allow an address, make comments or ask questions

 • The Mayor (or chairman) has overall responsibility for the smooth running of the meeting and has the final decision on procedural matters

 More information on speaking at a public meeting or submitting a petition can be found at the following links:

 - Apply to speak at a council meeting